 The Dalai Lama explains: “In order to set the mind steadily on an object of observation it is necessary initially to use an object of observation suited to counteracting your own predominant afflictive emotion since its force remains with your mind now and can easily interrupt any attempt to concentrate the mind.”

 His Holiness then went on to describe the different afflictive emotions, and which contemplation works best — according to the teachings of Shakyamuni Buddha.
 The afflictive emotions include:

 There are others, but these cover the primary afflictions.
 The Dalai Lama pointed out instructions for each:

 - Conceptual — main focus: breath.

-- Desire — main focus: meditate on “ugliness” such as the organs, faeces and blood of the body.
+- Desire — main focus: meditate on “ugliness” such as the organs, feces and blood of the body.

-- Pride — main focus: a meditation on the divisions of the constituents (fire, water, earth, wind, space and consciousness: breaking them down to their respective constituents, such as, for earth: flesh, skin, bone.)
-By breaking down the constituents to it’s insignificant components you lose the inflated ego, and realize.
+- Pride — main focus: a meditation on the divisions of the constituents (fire, water, earth, wind, space, and consciousness: breaking them down to their respective constituents, such as, for the earth: flesh, skin, bone.)
+By breaking down the constituents to its insignificant components you lose the inflated ego and realize.

 - Obscuration and dullness: meditate on the twelve links of dependent arising of cyclic existence because it sharpens thinking and intelligence.

 Buddha body object

 His Holiness explains that all meditations can benefit from the “Buddha’s body” object of meditation:

 “A particularly helpful object for all personality types is a Buddha body, since concentration on a Buddha’s body causes your mind to mix with virtuous qualities.
 No matter what the object is, this is not a case of meditating within, looking at an external object with your eyes, but of causing an image of it to appear to the mental consciousness.”